Instructions to Enter the United States

 - These documents are extremely important and must remain in your possession throughout your U.S. education and training.
 You must have them with you each time you leave the United States.
 You must present these forms each time you enter the U.S. after visiting outside the country.
 Please take care not to lose or damage them.

 - There is a SEVIS I-901 fee of $200.00 for your I-20 form.
 You are required to pay that fee prior to entering the U.S. The instructions for payment are available on the Student and Exchange Visitor Program (SEVP) website at www.fmjfee.com.
 International students may also pay by using a credit card via the Internet or by check or money order drawn a U.S. account.
 You must pay this fee or your I-20 Form to enter the United States will not be processed and you will not be able to enter the U.S. for study.

-- To complete proper registration with the university and Immigration services, you must meet with the principal designated school official (PDSO) upon your arrival or within the first five days of the term.
-It is required by you to have your I-20 form signed by the PDSO every ten months to keep your enrollment certification current for the duration of your attendance at Northwestern.
+- To complete proper registration with the University and the U.S. Citizenship and Immigration Services (USCIS), you must meet with the Principal Designated School Official (PDSO) upon your arrival or within the first 5 days of the term.
+It is required by you to have your I-20 form signed by the PDSO every 10 months to keep your enrollment certification current for the duration of your attendance at Northwestern.

 Lori Hanegraaf, Principal Designated School Official (PDSO)